sphinx-doc/sphinx/Doc-3k/library/string.rst

 :ref:`typesseq` section, and also the string-specific methods described in the :ref:`string-methods` section.
-To output formatted strings use template strings or the ``%`` operator described in the :ref:`typesseq-strings` section.
+To output formatted strings use template strings or the ``%`` operator described in the :ref:`string-formatting` section.
 Also, see the :mod:`re` module for string functions based on regular expressions.